arman-ali-dev/learnJava/Interview Question-And-Answers/question-and-answer.md

 ## 20. What is Functional Intreface?
 A functional interface is an interface with only one abstract method, mainly used with lambda expressions.
 It makes code shorter and cleaner by allowing us to pass function logic as a parameter.

+## 21. Can the "main()" method be overridden in Java?
+In Java, the main() method cannot be overridden because it is static, meaning it belongs to the class, not an object.
+However, a subclass can define its own main() method, but this is called method hiding, not overriding.

+## 22. Is it possible to overload the "main()" method in Java?
+Yes, main() method can be overloaded in Java by defining multiple main() methods with different parameters.
+However, JVM only calls main(String[] args) as the entry point, and other overloaded versions must be called manually.

+## 23. Can the "main" method be declared as "final" in Java?
+Yes, the main() method can be declared as final in Java, but it has no special effect.
+Since main() is static, it cannot be overridden anyway, and the program will run normally.

+## 24. Explain the concept of object cloning in Java.
+Object Cloning in Java means creating an exact copy of an object using the clone() method of the Object class.
+The class must implement Cloneable and override clone() to avoid errors.
+By default, cloning creates a shallow copy.

+## 25. Differentiate between deep copy and shallow copy in Java.
+<strong>Shallow Copy:</strong> Copies references of nested objects, so changes in one reflect in the other.</br>
+<strong>Deep Copy:</strong> Creates a fully independent copy, so changes don’t affect the original object.